hazelcast/hazelcast-jet/site/docs/sql/00-intro.md

 the topic, but you can modify it by adding `auto.offset.reset` Kafka property to toe mapping options.

-can also update an IMap using the `SINK INTO` command, which means you can use Jet SQL as a simple API to ingest data and store it in the IMDG.
+Jet can also update an IMap using the `SINK INTO` command, which means you can use Jet SQL as a simple API to ingest data and store it in the IMDG.
 To be able to write to an IMap, Jet has to know what objects to create for the map key and value.
 It can derive that automatically by sampling an existing entry in the map, but if the map may be empty, you have to create a mapping for it, too.

 ```sql
 CREATE MAPPING latest_trades